jasonagriffis/active_directory/domain_controller/README.md

-## Creating a Domain Controller in VMware Workstation
+## Creating a Server Template in VMware Workstation

 00. Have VMware Workstation installed and enough hard drive space to create several virtual machines